RangerMauve/make-prop/README.md

 # make-prop

-Creates a function that takes in a value, and ouputs an object with that value as a property.
+Take a keypath, create a function which takes a value, and outputs an object with that value under that keypath.
+Basically a reverse version of [prop](https://www.npmjs.com/package/prop).

 ## Installing